AbrSergey/Easy-Posting/project/readme.txt

 ### Customized html-tags:

-'<code>': If you use the '<code>' tag in your document will it automatically create a styled code-block in your text.
+<code>: If you use the <code> tag in your document will it automatically create a styled code-block in your text.
 You can decide wether or not you want the code block to be an inline (following the text flow) or a block (be in a row for its own).
 To configure this, add a 'flow' attribute to the code.
 If you don't will the code automatically be displayed as a block.

 Note that this tag does not have syntax highlightning, as it normally will just contain a very short snippet of code (maybe a couple of words).
 If you want to write more text then use the # Code section-tag.
-Example: '<code flow>myFunc()</code>'
+Example: <code flow>myFunc()</code>

-'<quote>': If you use the '<quote>' tag in your document will a styled blockquote be added in the text.
+<quote>: If you use the <quote> tag in your document will a styled blockquote be added in the text.
 Here you can also add a flow-attribute if you want the blockquote to flow with the text.
 Init styling is block.
-Example: '<quote>I like trains</quote>'
+Example: <quote>I like trains</quote>

 ## Example:

-How the syntax works: you set a "#" with your desired section afterwards (for example: '# Title'), and all the text afterwards will automatically be picked up as a part of that section.
+How the syntax works: you set a "#" with your desired section afterwards (for example: # Title), and all the text afterwards will automatically be picked up as a part of that section.

 Here's a small example of how this works: